 TheCenter for Teaching and Learning (CTL) supports excellence in teaching and encourages research, publications, and other scholarly and creative work produced by the University’s faculty.
 In addition, CTL hosts workshops and other events throughout the academic year.
 Register for a workshop

-E-Studio offers assistance with University-supported technologies, one-on-one training, and conducts the Portable Professor workshops to promote use of technology in both virtual and face-to-face classrooms.
+The Academic Technology department offers assistance with University-supported technologies, one-on-one training, and conducts workshops to promote use of technology in both virtual and face-to-face classrooms.
 You can also learn about emerging technologies.
 Register for a workshop.

 Open Educational Resources (OER) are teaching and learning materials that you may use without charge.
 If you need images, project ideas, a look at a syllabus from a course in a similar discipline, or ideas for lessons, OER can provide answers and inspiration, as well as save time and money.